 “What about number two?” she asked.

 “We hold it until halftime or the end of the game.
 I’ve heard stories about guys who let go in their uniform, but that would be totally gross.
-Anyone who does that on our team they’ll pull you and have you go to the locker and clean up and change your pants.”
+Anyone who does that on our team they’ll pull you and have you go to the locker room and clean up and change your uniform.”

 “Eww!”
 Todd said.
 “That is totally gross.
 How about those guys on the Campo varsity who had the flu?
 What did they do?”